eleda77/eleda77.github.io/docs/vocab_list.md

 **flocculent** - soft and woolly, fluffy

 **forenoon** - morning (as opposed to the afternoon)

+**forepeak** - the extreme forward lower compartment or tank usually used for trimming or storage in a ship

 **for(e)gather** - assemble or gather together